Online Regularized Statistical Learning in Reproducing Kernel Hilbert Space With Non-Stationary Data: Special case with independent and non-identically distributed online data streams

-\begin{remark} \rm{For the RKHS persistence of excitation condition (\ref{suanzi}), we do not require the online data streams be independent or stationary.
-Proposition \ref{mingti7} specifically characterizes the RKHS persistence of excitation condition (\ref{suanzi}) using the probability measures of the dataset for the case of independent data streams, where the average $h^{-1}\sum_{i=k+1}^{k+h}\rho^{(i)}_{\X}$ of the marginal probability measures over each time interval of length $h$ has a uniformly strictly positive lower bound $\gamma\in\mathcal M_{+}(\X)$.
+Subsequently, we consider the special case with independent and non-identically distributed online data streams.
+Let the input space $\X$ be a compact set in $\mathbb R^n$.
+It follows from Riesz representation theorem that $\mathcal M(\X)$ is the dual of the Banach space $(C(\X),\|\cdot\|_{\infty})$ consisting of all continuous functions defined on $\X$ (\cite{Lax}), i.e. $\mathcal M(\X)=(C(\X))^*$.
+Denote the probability distribution of the observation data $(x_k,y_k)$ at instant $k$ as $\rho^{(k)}$, and $\rho_{\X}^{(k)}$ is the marginal probability measure induced by the input data $x_k$.
+For the independent data streams $\{(x_k,y_k),k\in \mathbb N\}$, we have the following proposition. \begin{proposition} \rm{Suppose that the online data streams $\{(x_k,y_k),k\in \mathbb N\}$ are mutually independent.
+If there exists an integer $h>0$ and a strictly positive measure $\gamma\in \mathcal M_{+}(\X)$, such that \bna \frac{1}{h}\sum_{i=k }^{k+h-1}\rho^{(i)}_{\X}\ge \gamma,~\forall ~k\in \mathbb N, \ena then $\{(x_k,y_k),k\in \mathbb N\}$ satisfies the RKHS persistence of excitation condition. } \end{proposition} 0.2cm \begin{proof} See Appendix \ref{fulu1ccc} for the proof. \end{proof} \begin{remark} \rm{For the RKHS persistence of excitation condition (\ref{suanzi}), we do not require the online data streams to be independent or stationary.
+Proposition \ref{mingti7} specifically characterizes the RKHS persistence of excitation condition (\ref{suanzi}) using the probability measures of the dataset for the case of independent data streams, where the average $h^{-1}\sum_{i=k}^{k+h-1}\rho^{(i)}_{\X}$ of the marginal probability measures over each time interval of length $h$ has a uniformly strictly positive lower bound $\gamma\in\mathcal M_{+}(\X)$.
 Intuitively, if there exists an open set $U$ in $\X$, such that $\rho^{(k)}_{\X}(U)=0$, $\forall~ k\in \mathbb N$, then we cannot obtain any information about $f^{\star}$ on $U$, which shows that the condition (\ref{cedu}) is necessary for the consistency of the algorithm (\ref{AL}) in some sense.
-Furthermore, we do not require each marginal measure at each time instant to be strictly positive, instead, it suffices to require the averages of all marginal measures within the time interval $[k+1,k+h]$ to be strictly positive.
-Notably, the condition (\ref{cedu}) degenerates to the condition in \cite{gzc}: $\gamma=\rho^{(0)}_{\X}$ is a strictly positive probability measure, for the case with i.i.d. online data streams. } \end{remark} 0.2cm
+Furthermore, we do not require each marginal measure at each time instant to be strictly positive.
+Instead, it suffices to require the averages of all marginal measures within the time interval $[k,k+h-1]$ to be strictly positive.
+Notably, the condition (\ref{cedu}) degenerates to the condition in \cite{gzc}, that is, $\gamma=\rho^{(0)}_{\X}$ is a strictly positive probability measure, for the case with i.i.d. online data streams. } \end{remark} 0.2cm